 You must decide which grade level and subject you wish to teach.

-Once you have determined which grade level and subject you want to obtain certification for, you must pass the Pre-Admission Content Test (PACT) for the grade level and subject you have chosen.
-For example, if you want to teach Elementary classes, you will register for the Core Subjects EC-6 PACT.
+Once you have determined which grade level and subject you want to obtain certification for, you must pass the Texas Pre-Admission Content Test (TX PACT) for the grade level and subject you have chosen.
+For example, if you want to teach Elementary classes, you will register for the Core Subjects EC-6 TX PACT.
 If you want to teach Secondary Math classes, you would register for the Mathematics 7-12 PACT.
-If you need assistance deciding which PACT you need to register for, feel free to contact the Certification Officer for guidance.
+If you need assistance deciding which TX PACT you need to register for, feel free to contact the Certification Officer for guidance.